bhousxrenz/PT1/Stack_Folder/README.md

+# **STACK**
-**STACK** is a linear data structure that follows the Last-In, First-Out (LIFO) principle, meaning the last element added is the first one 1  removed.
+is a linear data structure that follows the Last-In, First-Out (LIFO) principle, meaning the last element added is the first one 1  removed.
 Imagine a stack of plates – you can only take the top plate off, and the last plate you put on is the first one you take off.
 Stacks are used in various applications, such as function call management in programming, expression evaluation, and undo/redo mechanisms in software.
 This C++ code demonstrates several applications of the `std::stack` container, including string reversal, balanced parenthesis checking, basic stack operations, and decimal-to-binary conversion.

-**1. Includes and Namespace:**
+## Includes and Namespace:

 ```c++
 #include <iostream>